Rockman-Blue/SANS_HHC_2024/Act 1/Hardware-Hacking.md

 I talk to Morcel, and Morcel tells me there's a sample Python script for a heuristic detection technique [here.](https://gist.github.com/arnydo/5dc85343eca9b8eb98a0f157b9d4d719)

 Morcel mentioned shredded paper in my initial conversation with him.
-I check my items and find the image of the paper [here.](https://holidayhackchallenge.com/2024/shreds.zip)
+I check my items and find the image of the paper [here.](https://holidayhackchallenge.com/2024/shreds.zip) After downloading and unzipping the file, I notice it's just many images about one pixel wide, emulating pieces of shredded paper.

+The Python script above can help me put together the image I need to help with this challenge.